-8. LEGENDS ON CERTIFICATES.
-The Optionee acknowledges that the certificates representing the Shares issued upon exercise of this Option may bear such legends and be subject to such restrictions on transfer as the Company may deem necessary to comply with all applicable state and federal securities laws and regulations.
+$\,$ 8.
+LEGENDS ON CERTIFICATES.
+The Optionee acknowledges that the certificates representing the Shares issued upon exercise of this Option may bear such legends and be subject

 9. MARKET STANDOFF.
-The Optionee, if so requested by the Company or any representative of the underwriters in connection with any registration of the offering of any securities of the Company under the Securities Act of 1933, as amended (the "Act"), shall not sell or otherwise transfer any shares of Common Stock acquired upon the exercise of the Option granted herein during the six month period following the effective date of a registration statement of the Company filed under the Act; provided, however, that such restriction shall only apply to the first registration statement of the Company to become effective under the Act after the date of adoption of the Plan which includes securities to be sold on behalf of the Company to the public in an underwritten public offering under the Act.
+The Optionee, if so requested by the Company or any representative of the underwriters in connection with any registration of the offering of any securities of the Company under the Securities Act of 1933, as amended (the "Act"), shall not sell or otherwise transfer any shares of Common

+Stock acquired upon the exercise of the Option granted herein during the six month period following the effective date of a registration statement of the Company filed under the Act; provided, however, that such restriction shall only apply to the first registration statement of the Company to become effective under the Act after the date of adoption of the Plan which includes securities to be sold on behalf of the Company to the public in an underwritten public offering under the Act.
 The Company may impose stop-transfer instructions with respect to securities subject to the foregoing restriction until the end of such six month period.